In the following article I will share a couple of ideas that I find very useful when managing your projects and dealing with a tight schedule.

 Creativity always beats technology, save your ideas-they are the real stuff here.

 Another thing that many artists face from time to time a creative block.
 If you don’t know how to handle this it can even damage your career.
-There are tons of advices on the internet on how to deal with this problem but I find the following solution quite effective.
+There are tons of advice on the internet on how to deal with this problem but I find the following solution quite effective.
 It is perfectly normal that you can’t flash ideas 24/7.
-However, electronic music scene is quite competitive environment and it is not a good idea to let everything on a side for some time hoping to continue God knows when.
+However, the electronic music scene is quite a competitive environment and it is not a good idea to let everything on aside for some time hoping to continue God knows when.
 Especially if the music is not your income, this “having a little break” can eventually transform into “I don’t have time for this anymore”.

-Normally, ideas will come sooner or later, important thing is to use your time and energy for different types of work in the meantime.
+Normally, ideas will come sooner or later, the important thing is to use your time and energy for different types of work in the meantime.
 Being a DJ/producer demands not just creative work but also a shitload of activities like promoting, networking etc..
 You don’t need a high level of creativity to network with other artists or promote your already finished projects.
-Moreover, a feedback you receive or a new connection to other artist can open wide range of possibilities.
+Moreover, the feedback you receive or a new connection to another artist can open a wide range of possibilities.
 If this doesn’t seem motivating, its time to ask your self: am I here for the right reasons?